I help build the infrastructure that moves cities forward.

 Shape the shared civic architecture that allows complex systems to hold.
 Support multi-sector stewardship across policy, capital, technology, land, and community.
 Design the relationships, accountability, and shared capacity help initiatives last.

 Most initiatives stall not because the idea is wrong, but because the conditions aren't right.
 The sectors aren't aligned.
 The place isn't understood.
-The people closest to the problem aren't in the room or being heard by those with the capital.
+The people closest to the problem aren't in the room — or aren't being heard by the people with the capital.

 1. Learning